 If the examination by the licensed physician results in a finding that the individual does not have a contagious or communicable disease or condition, the district shall bear the cost of such examination.
 If the examination shows that the individual does have a contagious or communicable disease or condition, then the individual shall bear the cost of the examination.
-In any event, the cost of certifying that a person who has had a contagious or communicable disease or condition is then free of said disease or condition shall be borne by the individual.
+In any event, the cost of certifying that a person who has had a contagious or communicable disease or condition shall be borne by the individual.
 (8-94)